Judicial Watch

-Judicial Watch (JW) is an American conservative activist group that files Freedom of Information Act (FOIA) lawsuits to investigate claimed misconduct by government officials.
-Founded in 1994, Judicial Watch has primarily targeted Democrats, in particular the administrations of Bill Clinton and Barack Obama, as well as Hillary Clinton's role in them.
+Judicial Watch (JW) is an is a 501(c)(3) nonprofit conservative activist group It works on government oversight through Freedom of Information Act (FOIA) requests and lawsuits.
+It describes its mission as promoting transparency, accountability, and integrity in government.

+Judicial Watch has primarily targeted Democrats, in particular the administrations of Bill Clinton and Barack Obama, as well as Hillary Clinton's role in them.
 It was founded by attorney Larry Klayman, and has been led by Tom Fitton since 2003.

-The organization has filed lawsuits against government climate scientists.
-Judicial Watch has made numerous false and unsubstantiated claims that have been picked up by right-wing news outlets and promoted by conservative figures.
-U.S. President Donald Trump has repeatedly cited false claims by Judicial Watch about voter fraud.
-Various courts have dismissed the vast majority of its lawsuits.

 History

-Judicial Watch was founded in 1994 by attorney and right-wing activist Larry Klayman.
+Judicial Watch was founded in 1994 by attorney and conservative activist Larry Klayman.
 Before leaving the organization in 2003, Klayman hired Tom Fitton, who became president of the organization.
 In October 2016, The New York Times wrote: "Judicial Watch's strategy is simple: Carpet-bomb the federal courts with Freedom of Information Act lawsuits."

-As of 2016, the organization had nearly 50 employees.
+As of 2024, the organization had 63 employees.
 Judicial Watch calls itself a nonpartisan educational foundation as well as a media organization.
 According to the Times, "the group has forced the release of government records that would otherwise have been kept from the public."
 Critics accuse JW of "weaponizing the Freedom of Information Act for political purposes."